Probate death verification infrastructure for estate law firms

 How probate attorneys use ObituaryMonitor

-Law firms buy workflows.
-Here is how teams map product to matter—then continue to probate death verification, death verification workflow, and obituary monitoring service detail.
+Map operational infrastructure to matter types—then continue to probate death verification, death verification workflow, and obituary monitoring service detail.

 | Use case | How it helps |